Plitvice Lakes Visit

 Regulating Visits

-Plitvice was getting over 16,000 visits in the height of the tourist season, and this was simply too many people to maintain this pristine ecosystem.
-Poor weather in nearby coastal destinations during some days made Plitvice especially crowded.
-Average time tourists spend in the Lakes is 3.5 hours, and reserving tickets at least 2 days ahead ensures the number of visitors can be equally distributed throughout the day and week.
+Plitvice was receiving over 16,000 visits during the height of the tourist season, and this was simply too many people to maintain the pristine ecosystem.
+Poor weather in nearby coastal destinations during some days made Plitvice exceptionally crowded.
+The average time tourists spend in the Lakes is 3.5 hours, and reserving tickets at least 2 days in advance ensures that the number of visitors can be equally distributed throughout the day and week.

-Unless you stay at one of the hotels really close by or the camping ground there isn’t much more around.
-You could hire a car to get here as car hire is really cheap and there is plenty of parking at the park if you arrive early in the morning.
+Unless you stay at one of the hotels close by or the camping ground, there isn’t much more around.
+You could hire a car to get here, as car hire is really cheap, and there is plenty of parking at the park if you arrive early in the morning.
 Parking is not expensive.

-As mentioned earlier in 2013 we stayed in the area but this year we were settled and so comfortable on Zaton Holiday Resort that we instead hired a car and drove up.
+As mentioned earlier, in 2013 we stayed in the area, but this year we were settled and so comfortable at the Zaton Holiday Resort that we instead hired a car and drove up.

 Plitvice Lakes Accommodation

 Miric Inn, Jezera – about 10 minutes away.
-Lovely hotel, well located, great staff, good food, parking on site.
+Lovely hotel, well-located, with great staff, good food, and parking on site.

 Pansion House Prijeboj